 Such a quarkiton process can help solve the BAU problem under the scenario of $K^0 - K^{0'}$ oscillations discussed in the previous section.
-That is, the extra down quarks from K^0 with a quark configuration of $(d\bar{s})$ can be saved once all the extra anti-strange quarks are converted to strange quarks via the quarkiton process and then condensate into mesons.
+Like the electroweak transition [7], the QCD phase transition in the early universe is most likely a smooth crossover [45, 46] and the extra K^0 ($d\bar{s}$) particles will be deconfined back into free down and anti-strange quarks.
+That is, the extra down quarks from K^0 can be saved once all the extra anti-strange quarks are converted to strange quarks via the quarkiton process and then condensate again into mesons.
 Half of the saved down quarks are subsequently transitioned to up quarks by the electroweak interaction.
-When the next stage QCD phase transition (i.e., the chiral SU(2) SSB) occurs at possibly around T = 100 MeV, these extra up and down quarks will condensate into protons and neutrons forming the initial baryon content of the universe.
+When the next stage QCD phase transition (i.e., the chiral SU(2) SSB) occurs at possibly around T=100 MeV, these extra up and down quarks will condensate into protons and neutrons forming the initial baryon content of the universe.
 The net effect after all these processes for one K^0 ($d\bar{s}$) excess is,